 About the Defending Freedoms Project

 In December 2012 the Tom Lantos Human Rights Commission, in conjunction with the U.S. Commission on International Religious Freedom and Amnesty International USA, launched the Defending Freedoms Project (DFP) to support prisoners of conscience around the world.
 DFP aims to increase attention to human rights abuses by encouraging members of Congress to advocate on behalf of prisoners of conscience, wherever they may be found.
 The project allows members of Congress to stand in solidarity with prisoners of conscience, let them know they have not been forgotten, and encourage accountability for unjust treatment.
-In 2017, two more organizations, Reporters without Borders (RSF), Freedom House and Freedom Now, joined the DFP coalition.
+In 2017, three more organizations, Reporters without Borders (RSF), Freedom House and Freedom Now, joined the DFP coalition.

 Any Member of Congress who chooses to support the case of a prisoner is provided with a detailed toolkit to help facilitate in his/her advocacy efforts.
 By taking on a prisoner’s case, the Member could contribute to the release or reduction of a prison sentence or the improvement of prison conditions, while also raising awareness about the unjust laws or policies that led to imprisonment.